-Sam and I met in Manchester where at the time we both worked.
-Oddly enough, having grown up in England’s second-city it was the first time that I’d worked in a city centre after spending my career in the Cheshire countryside, Macclesfield, Erdington, Warrington and Leek – places that were far away from the hustle and bustle.
+I am Dave Chatham, one of the founders of PiC.
+I met my wife, Sam, in Manchester where at the time we both worked.
+I grew up in Birmingham but my job in Manchester was the first time that I’d worked in a city centre.
+Up to that point I’d spent my career in a number of locations; in the Cheshire countryside, Macclesfield, Erdington, Warrington and Leek – all places that were far away from the hustle and bustle.
 The chance to go shopping at lunchtime in the run up to Christmas and nipping out to coffee shops was a welcome change.

 Whilst we might not be able to comprehend why a country like ours has such a huge problem with homelessness, the story above shows that there is hope.
 Small gestures might not change the world for everyone, but they have the power to change everything in the world for someone.

 Update – March 2023